5/6/2025

 Chairman and CEO

-Sure, well, certainly as the Permian Basin goes, US production is gonna follow that.
-And you know, at roughly six million barrels of oil a day, we've got a base decline that we have to offset every year of about two and a half million barrels a day.
+Sure.
+Well, certainly as the Permian Basin goes, U.S. production is going to follow that.
+And, you know, at roughly 6 million barrels of oil a day, we've got a base decline that we have to offset every year of about 2.5 million barrels a day.
 And it doesn't take much capital to come out of the equation for that base decline to really be seen in production.
-And so, you know, you can apply that also, you know, to the 13 million barrels a day that the US is producing, that's roughly four and a half or five million barrels a day of production and has to be replaced.
-So I think as capital continues to come out of the investment equation, you know, this decline that we're on is really gonna be magnified.
-And, you know, because we are in the more mature stage of the development, this is not one of the types of declines that can be offset by improved efficiencies, although we highlighted continued efficiency gains at the Dimeback level in the quarterly results.
-But we're picking pennies up now.
-And when we were going through this, you know, earlier in our history, you know, probably most recently, 2014 and early 15, you know, we were able to pick up, you know, dimes and quarters back then.
-And it's just where we are in the maturation cycle of, you know, depleting these resources that I think you're gonna see, you know, a really remarkable response on this base decline that's part of the equation.
-Yeah,
+And so, you know, you can apply that also, you know, to the 13 million barrels a day that the U.S. is producing.
+That's roughly 4.5 or 5 million barrels a day of of production and has to be replaced.
+I think as capital continues to come out of the investment equation, this decline that we're on is really going to be magnified.
+Because we are in the more mature stage of the development, this is not one of the types of declines that can be offset by improved efficiencies, although we highlighted continued efficiency gains at the Diamondback level in the quarterly results, but we're picking pennies up now.
+When we were going through this earlier in our history, probably most recently 2014 and early 2015, we were able to pick up dimes and quarters back then.
+It's just where we are in the maturation cycle of depleting these resources that I think you're going to see a really remarkable response on this base decline that's part of the equation.

 speaker

-Scott, you know, we've been kind of well-trained in SHEL, right?
-This is the fourth time we've had to do this in 10 years, you know, the worst being five years ago, and you saw how quickly SHEL responded.
-You know, I think the only thing I would add to Travis's comments is, you know, the operators that, you know, we talked to in the field that live in, you know, work in Midland are, you know, right now pushing everything to the right, right, every little five to eight-well program that was gonna get drilled is now, you know, gonna get drilled and probably not completed or drilled later.
-And so all those little anecdotes start to add up, and, you know, you add that into what the companies like Diamondback are doing, and that starts to add up pretty quickly.
-So, you know, I think for us, you know, let's get this over with, you know, and move forward, because the other side of this is gonna be great for those that are left, and it's gonna be a great day for Diamondback shareholders.
+Yeah, and Scott, you know, we've been kind of well trained in shale, right?
+This is the fourth time we've had to do this in 10 years, you know, the worst being five years ago, and you saw how quickly shale responded.
+You know, I think the only thing I would add to Travis's comments is, you know, the operators that, you know, we talk to in the field that live in, you know, work in Midland are, you know, right now pushing everything to the right, right?
+Every little five to eight well program that was going to get drilled is now, you know, going to get drilled and probably not completed or drilled later.
+And so all those little anecdotes start to add up and, you know, you add that into what the companies like Diamondback are doing and that starts to add up pretty quickly.
+So, you know, I think for us, you know, let's get this over with, you know, and move forward because the other side of this is going to be great for those that are left and it's going to be a great day for Diamondback shareholders.

 speaker